Fraser River flood of 1948

 The Fraser River flood of 1948 was the most devastating flooding to hit Greater Vancouver in living memory.
 That year's floods had more than 2,300 homes were destroyed, 16,000 people displaced, and a great number of livestock killed.
 The population of the Lower Fraser Valley at the time was only around 50,000.
 At the flood's height, the water level measured 7.6 m.
 The areas of Abbotsford and northern Langley were particularly hard hit.
 The Canadian National Railway line and the Trans-Canada Highway rail lines were flooded, cutting southwestern BC off from the rest of Canada.
 When the waters receded, 10 were dead and 1,500 were left homeless, and between $150 and 210 million in damage had been inflicted on the area.

-Timezone
+Timeline

 May 26th

 A district engineer with the Dominion Power and Water Bureau, CW Webb, warns that unless there is a large change in temperature within ten days, floods will consume the Lower Fraser Valley.